wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    * RA-GRS = Read-Access Geo-Redundant Storage : GRS plus read access to the secondary region.
 Recommended for scenarios requiring read access in the secondary region.<br />Data is replicated synchronously across three Azure availability zones in a single region, and then asynchronously to a paired region that is geographically distant from the primary region.

    * RA-ZGRS = Read-Access Geo-Zone-Redundant Storage : GZRS plus read access to the secondary region.
-Recommended for scenarios requiring read access in the secondary region."<br />Data is replicated synchronously across three Azure availability zones in a single region, and then asynchronously to a paired region that is geographically distant from the primary region.
+Recommended for scenarios requiring read access in the secondary region.<br />"Data is replicated synchronously across three Azure availability zones in a single region, and then asynchronously to a paired region that is geographically distant from the primary region.
 This is the Highest-cost option with the highest level of availability and durability.

 1. If "Read-access geo-redundant storage (RA-GRS)" is selected, also check "Make read access to data available in the event of regional unavailability"